serialwaffle/JChat/README.md

 # JChat

 Lightweight team chat written in C++.
 Based heavily on "messenger" by AraKhachatryan, JChat is a command line chat program for Linux/Unix that allows for quick communcation between users on the same LAN.
 JChat is meant to be extremely portable, and has no encryption and makes no attempt to obfuscate messages.
-It is meant to be used on a secure network where privacy/encryption is handled by the netowrk (aka Wireguard or OpenVPN).
-It is particuleraly useful as lightweight communcations in Red Team engagements.
+It is meant to be used on a secure network where privacy/encryption is handled by the network (aka Wireguard or OpenVPN).
+It is particularly useful as lightweight communcations in Red Team engagements.

 ## Files